You turn to us for voices you won't hear anywhere else.

 Listen

-Amy is joined by Helen Caldicot and Michio Kaku to talk about Gulf War Syndrome and depleted uranium.
-Depleted uranium was used heavily in the gulf war as shells and bullets.
-Many make the case that the poisonous powder released by firing a shell covered in depleted uranium has caused dozens of health defects for American veterans as well as Iraqis.
+Amy is joined by Helen Caldicott and Michio Kaku to talk about Gulf War syndrome and depleted uranium.
+Depleted uranium was used heavily in the Gulf War as shells and bullets.
+Many make the case that the poisonous powder released by firing a shell covered in depleted uranium has caused dozens of health defects for American veterans, as well as Iraqis.

 Related Story